dmytro/git_committer/README.md

 DESCRIPTION
 ===========

-* `git_committer` configuration file is `config/git_committer.yml` relative to the directory where binary is installed
+* `git_committer` script's main configuration file is `git_committer.yml`.
+It should exist in the directory `config` relative to the directory where script is installed.
+During deployment `git_committer` cookbook either copies pre-created file from `files` directory or builds it from tempplate using attributes' values specified in configuration.

 * Each host is configured separately in configuration from sub-tree corresponding to host's hostname -- as returned by `uname -n` command).